 This post explains how to set up the Edit in Excel add-in for Dynamics 365 Business Central SaaS.
 With this set up, users will be able to use the Edit in Excel function across the system.
 Edit in Excel allows users to copy and paste data into columns and fields to then import into Dynamics 365 Business Central, rather than manually entering data.
 This can dramatically increase the speed and efficiency of inputting data into the system.
 Only users that are part of the organization will be able to use the Edit in Excel functionality.

 In order to use the add-in to Dynamics 365 Business Central SaaS, the Microsoft Office version should be 2016 or higher.
+This does not apply to Dynamics 365 Business Central on-premise.
+To enable Edit in Excel for on-premise installations, this requires substantially more effort and may involve customization modifications

 I will first explain how to set up Edit in Excel for Internet Explorer and Microsoft Edge, and further on I will explain the set up for Google Chrome.